m5c/EthereumGuide/ethereum-guide.md

     Mirrorcontract.deploy(web3, credentials, DefaultGasProvider.GAS_PRICE, DefaultGasProvider.GAS_LIMIT).send();
 ```

+*Note: The last line returns a Mirrorcontract instance that you can use for further interactions.*

 Once more you can track the effect of your transaction in geths logs:
 ```bash
     INFO [09-26|17:46:20.708] Setting new local account                address=0x3c7b081d3e608525A2efB821e80d597Cef7a435c